Toxicology Drug Testing

 How long does it take get workplace drug testing results?

-Routine clinical urine chemistry testing (i.e., glucose, electrolytes, creatinine) is often completed in a hospital or clinic setting to also assist with diagnosis and treatment, but is not considered drug toxicology testing.
+Routine clinical urine or blood chemistry testing (i.e., glucose, electrolytes, creatinine) is often completed in a hospital or clinic setting to assist with diagnosis and treatment, but is not considered drug toxicology testing.

 How long does it take get clinical, diagnostic or hospital testing results?

 Clinical laboratory testing is usually completed as quickly as possible to assist in diagnosis and treatment.
-The testing can often take place in the laboratory of the hospital where the patient presents.
-Time is important for a quick diagnosis, especially in overdose or poisoning toxicology cases.
+The testing can often take place in the laboratory of the hospital where the patient presents for treatment.
+Time is important for a quick diagnosis, especially in overdose or poisoning cases.
 If drugs of abuse are detected, confirmatory testing may take additional time.